National Semiconductor SC/MP: Addressing and pointer registers

-As indexes were critical to the addressing model, the SC/MP included four index registers, the "Pointer Registers" PR0 through PR3.
-PR0 was the program counter, and not normally manipulated by user programs.
-By convention, PR1 was normally used as a pointer into ROM, PR2 into RAM, and PR3 was used to store an address during interrupts and subroutine calls.
-The SC/MP did not have a stack, where return values were normally stored on most contemporary designs.
-Programs had to save return addresses with explicit code.
+As indexed addressing is critical to the addressing model, the SC/MP included four 16-bit pointer registers, P0 through P3.
+P0 is the program counter.
+By convention, P1 is normally used as a pointer into ROM, P2 into RAM, and P3 was used to store an address during interrupts and subroutine calls.
+The SC/MP does not have a hardware stack or dedicated stack pointer for storing return addresses.
+Subroutine linkage instead uses pointer registers, especially P3 with the XPPC instruction, so nested calls or interrupt handling requires return addresses to be saved explicitly, or by a software stack convention.

-There were four primary addressing modes, PC-relative, indexed, immediate (meaning a constant in the instruction's second byte as opposed to an offset), and auto-indexed.
-PC-relative addressing was actually the same as indexed, selecting PR0 as the index register.
+There are four primary addressing modes, PC-relative, indexed, immediate (meaning a constant in the instruction's second byte as opposed to an offset), and auto-indexed.
+PC-relative addressing is actually the same as indexed, selecting P0 as the pointer register.

-Auto-indexed is used to aid the construction of loops.
-If the displacement is less than zero, the contents of the Pointer Register is decreased by the displacement before the contents of the effective address are fetched or stored.
-If the displacement is equal to or greater than zero, the contents of the Pointer Register are used as the effective address, and the contents of the Pointer Register are increased by the displacement after the contents of the effective address are fetched or stored.
-This removes the need for a separate instruction to change the value in the register, so one could store the starting value of a block of data in memory in a PR and then loop through all of the data by calling a single instruction.
-If the offset is negative it performs the decrement before accessing the final value, if it is positive, it does a post-increment.
+Auto-indexing aids in the construction of loops.
+In the auto-indexed form, prefixed with @, the selected pointer register is also modified by the displacement.
+If the displacement is negative, the pointer register is modified before the memory access.
+If the displacement is zero or positive, the current pointer-register value is used as the effective address, and the pointer register is modified after the memory access.
+This removes the need for a separate instruction to change the value in the register, so one could store the starting value of a block of data in memory in a pointer register and then loop through all of the data.
+If the offset is negative, as in @-1(P2), it performs the decrement before accessing the final value.
+If it is positive, as in @1(P2), it does a post-increment.
+This predecrement-postincrement behavior makes it possible to create a LIFO stack.
+Top of stack is accessed with (P2).
+Stack space can be allocated and released with larger offsets such as @-8(P2) and @8(P2), respectively.

+The memory increment/decrement instructions ILD and DLD, and the transfer instructions JMP, JP, JZ, and JNZ, are documented separately from the memory-reference instructions.
+National's source forms for these instructions include disp and disp(ptr).
+The auto-indexed form @disp(ptr) is not supported.